aionthebeach/virtual-reef/README.md

 4. Create a Pull Request to [the main repo](https://github.com/aionthebeach/virtual-reef)
 5. Contact a maintainer to review your PR
 6. After review, your PR is either **Accepted** and will be merged, or will have **Changes Requested**.
 The requested changes should be detailed in comments from a maintainer.

+## FAQs
+### My server doesn't run when I try `python manage.py runserver`
+Did you get an error like this?
+`ImportError: Couldn't import Django.
+Are you sure it's installed and available on your PYTHONPATH environment variable?
+Did you forget to activate a virtual environment?`
+If so, make sure you ran `pipenv install django` and `pipenv shell`

+If you got another kind of error, contact the maintainers and we'll do our best to help!

 ## License
 This project uses the [Apache License](https://github.com/aionthebeach/virtual-reef/license).